Skip to main content

 • At Moston Vale in Manchester under the Newlands project, £1.7 million was used to regenerate and re-landscape a neglected area of former industrial usage.

-Further examples of where green space development initiatives have lead to growth and development in deprived areas can be downloaded from the Benefits of green infrastructure knowledge portal and obtained from the Newlands project
+Further examples of where green space development initiatives have lead to growth and development in deprived areas can be obtained from the Newlands project

 Scottish Central Belt